 Rumors and stories began circulating among drivers in Texas and throughout the U.S. that officers won’t bother stopping a vehicle if it’s traveling five or even ten miles over the speed limit.
 Many of these drivers believed officers wouldn’t act if their speed was within the radar unit’s margin of error or that stopping a driver for going a little too fast wasn’t worth their time.

 Speeding Is Illegal in Texas

-No matter what you might have heard or been led to believe, it’s never legal to exceed the speed limit on a Texas road.
+No matter what you might have heard or been led to believe, according to the Texas speed limit laws it’s never legal to exceed the speed limit on a Texas road.